Hyp-3r/ED_Plugins/README.md

 **ISSUES**

-Only works after you have selected a different guild on startup
+- Only works after you have selected a different guild on startup

-## Eh
+- If the role has no name, it will spam @'s, making it impossible to mention anyone